1.

 Orca teamwork

-We don’t use not role play (or lectures or tables) as it’s more effective to learn about teamwork and collaboration through first-hand experience.
-We take pride in helping people to laugh and learn through seriously playful experiences.
+We don’t use role play or presentations.
+No sireee!
+We take pride in helping people laugh and learn at the same time.

 What we will cover

 This programme is very flexible.
-We can lean it towards a fun team building session, go deeper into team dynamics, or surface and resolve tensions in the team.
+We can make it short team-building session that’s super fun or go deeper into team dynamics, mindset and skills in a workshop or longer programme.

-We’ll dive into the areas that are of most benefit to your team, and explore how the core principles of improvisation can enhance your own teamwork practices.
+Either way we’ll dive into the content that is of most benefit to your team, and explore how the language and skills of improvisation can elevate your teamwork practices.
 These principles include:

 • Being present and listening